cwendorf/EASI/docs/README.md

 The package includes a wide variety of tutorials, examples, and applications that demonstrate its use:

 - [Details of the Functions](./functions) - A manual describing the functions and their available options
-- [Tutorials from the Sourcebook](./tutorials) - Vignettes with tutorial data that show the basic options
+- [Tutorials from the Sourcebook](./tutorials) - Tutorial vignettes that show the default and basic output
-- [Examples from ITNS](./examples) - Reanalyses of published textbook examples that highlight the estimation approach
+- [Examples from ITNS](./examples) - Reanalyses of published textbook examples that use custom output options
-- [Advanced Applications](./applications) - Advanced and experimental applications of the package
+- [Advanced Applications](./applications) - Advanced applications that demonstrate additional features